MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 4. Set the Configure the Commercial ID setting for your Update Compliance workspace

 When these policies are configured, Windows diagnostic data collected from the device will be subject to Microsoft processor commitments.
-If you disable or do not configure this policy setting, devices will not appear in Update Compliance.
+If you disable or don't configure this policy setting, devices won't appear in Update Compliance.
 <!-- AllowUpdateComplianceProcessing-Description-End -->

 <!-- AllowUpdateComplianceProcessing-Editable-Begin -->